V. Vijayendra Prasad

-Koduri Viswa Vijayendra Prasad (born 1 February 1943) is an Indian screenwriter and film director who predominantly works in Telugu cinema.
-He also worked in a few Hindi, Kannada, and Tamil films.
-His filmography consists of more than twenty five films as a screenwriter, most of which were commercially successful.
+Koduri Viswa Vijayendra Prasad (born 27 May 1942) is an Indian screenwriter and film director who predominantly works in Telugu cinema.
+With a career spanning across nearly three decades, his filmography consists of over 25 films as a screenwriter.
+He is considered to be one of the most successful screenwriter of Indian cinema.
+He has frequently collaborated with his son, director S. S. Rajamouli, to deliver some of the highest-grossing Indian films of all time.

-His notable work as a screenwriter includes films like the Baahubali series, RRR (2022), Bajrangi Bhaijaan (2015), Manikarnika (2019), Magadheera (2009), and Mersal (2017).
-In 2011, he directed the Telugu film Rajanna, which won the Nandi Award for Best Feature Film.
-In 2016, he won the Filmfare Award for Best Story for the film Bajrangi Bhaijaan.
-His upcoming films include 1770, Sita: The Incarnation, Aparaajitha Ayodhya, Pawan Putra Bhaijaan, and Vikramarkudu 2.
+His notable work as a writer includes films like Bobbili Simham (1994), Magadheera (2009), Eega (2012), Baahubali duology (2015–2017), Bajrangi Bhaijaan (2015) and RRR (2022).
+In 2011, he has directed Rajanna, for which he won the Nandi Award for Best Feature Film.
+In 2016, he won the Filmfare Award for Best Story for Bajrangi Bhaijaan.

 On 6 July 2022, President of India Ram Nath Kovind nominated him as a member of Rajya Sabha, the upper house of Indian Parliament.

 Early life

-He was born as Koduri Viswa Vijayendra Prasad.
-He hails from Kovvur near Rajahmundry in Andhra Pradesh.
-He studied at Sir C.R.
-Reddy College in Eluru.
-His elder brother is Siva Shakthi Datta, a lyricist, screenwriter, and a painter.
+Koduri Viswa Vijayendra Prasad was born on 27 May 1942 in a Telugu family, in Kovvur near Rajahmundry, Andhra Pradesh.
+He studied at Sir C. R. Reddy College in Eluru.